North Carolina vs. Tennessee: Odds, spread, over/under - November 29

 North Carolina vs. Tennessee Betting Trends

-- North Carolina has won three games against the spread this season, while failing to cover twice.
+- North Carolina has covered three times in five chances against the spread this season.

+- A total of three out of the Tar Heels' five games this season have hit the over.

+- Tennessee has covered three times in six matchups with a spread this year.

 North Carolina Futures Odds